open-compass/T-Eval/README.md

 ### ✉️ Submit Your Results

 You can submit your inference results (via running test.py) to this [email](lovesnow@mail.ustc.edu.cn).
 We will run your predictions and update the results in our leaderboard.
 Please also provide the scale of your tested model.
-A sample structure of your submission should be:
+A sample structure of your submission should be like:
 ```
 $model_display_name/
     instruct_$model_display_name/
         query_0_1_0.json
+        query_0_1_1.json
         ...
     plan_json_$model_display_name/
+    plan_str_$model_display_name/
     ...
 ```